UCLA Acceptance Rat: 16.1%

 - Notable Alumni

 University of California Los Angeles (UCLA) was founded in 1919 as a public institution.
-UCLA acceptance rates for fall 2019 admission was 14.6%.
-UCLA acceptance rate is higher than other prestigious institutions which are normally in the single digits.
-AdmissionSight understands how UCLA acceptance rates and admission process works.
+UCLA acceptance rates for 2021 admission was 16.1%.
+UCLA’s acceptance rate is higher than other prestigious institutions which are normally in the single digits.
+AdmissionSight understands how UCLA’s acceptance rates and admission process works.
 We can help you secure a spot in your dream school.

 The college sits on prime real estate that is just 8 miles off the Pacific Coast.
 The university is long known for having a holistic admissions process.
 They are not just concerned with grades and scores.
 Instead, they look for students that have the potential to contribute positively.

 The college is dedicated to enrolling a diverse body each year that is more than academically gifted.
 They will look at your unique qualities, like creativity, leadership ability, and character to decide whether you are a fit for UCLA or not.
 How to write a research paper

 As per our analysis at AdmissionSight you have a solid chance of being admitted if you write a strong personal essay and answer the Personal Insight questions in the right way.
 You should also be at the top of your high school class and have an SAT score of at least 1450 and ACT of minimum of 33 for college acceptance.

 Successful Applicant Profile